-Dolphin House Surgery has been a Training Practice since 1997 and is accredited to train doctors and nurses.
+Dolphin House Surgery has been a Training Practice since 1997 and is accredited to train doctors, nurses, pharmacists and medical students.

 For a GP to be a trainer they must attend a teacher training course and be a member of the Royal College of GPs.
-Our two full trainers are Dr Ruth Morgan and Dr Fingal O’Reilly, while Dr Laura Smith and Dr Cam Arul are our current associate trainers with Dr Davies and Baverstock having both been trainers in the past.
+Our two full trainers are Dr Ruth Morgan and Dr Fingal O’Reilly, while Dr Laura King and Dr Cam Arul are our current associate trainers.
 The trainers and the Practice are visited regularly to check on the quality of care and teaching by a team from the Eastern Deanery in Cambridge.
-The last visit was in January 2017 and the Practice was accredited for 5 years (the maximum).
+At our last inspection the Practice was accredited for 5 years (the maximum).

 The most common grade of GP in training is the GP Registrar (ST3 doctor) who is a fully qualified doctor with several years of hospital experience.
 They have 12-18 months in general practice so they can learn to apply their knowledge in a community setting and be assessed, pass assignments and examinations before gaining their certificates to be a GP.
 We also regularly have ST2 doctors, who are a year behind the registrars and spend four months with us, before going back into hospital medicine for the rest of the year and then starting their final registrar post.
 ST1 doctors are less frequent but can spend four months with us and are in their first year of general practice training.

 We are also signed up to teach medical students and take them from The Royal Free and University College Hospitals and Cambridge (Addenbrookes) and you may find that during some surgeries you might be asked if one of them sits in with your consultation or occasionally consults with you first before you then see the doctor.
 This is always with your permission in advance!
-Dr O’Reilly and Dr Smith are in charge of them and if you have any questions, please contact the practice.
+Dr King is in charge of them and if you have any questions, please contact the practice.

 Sometimes, GP learner consultations may be videoed or a trainer may sit in to observe.
 You will always be asked for permission and can refuse at any stage or change your mind during the consultation without it affecting your care.
 Written consent is obtained for videos.